Samsung/tizen-docs/docs/application/dotnet/guides/telephony/telephony.md

     3. When the notifications are no longer needed, deregister the callback with the `RemoveNotificationId()` method:

-        ```
+        ```csharp
         simList.ElementAt(0).RemoveNotificationId(list);
         ```

 <a name="network_use"></a>
 ## Retrieving Network Information

-To retrieve current cellular network and telephony service details, and monitor when the network service state changes, use the [Tizen.Telephony.Network](https://samsung.github.io/TizenFX/latest/api/Tizen.Telephony.Network.html) class.
+To retrieve current cellular network and telephony service details, and monitor when the network service state changes, use the [Tizen.Telephony.Network](/application/dotnet/api/TizenFX/latest/api/Tizen.Telephony.Network.html) class.